 New: SetObjectValue and API Improvements

 This release also includes a new command.
 SetObjectValue() allows a tester to set the value of an arbitrary object property.
 Updated methods WaitForObjectValue(), CallMethod(), Rotate() and GetObjectPosition() have more capabilities than they did before and give users more powerful ways to interact with the game world.
-For more information regarding new and updated API methods, refer to the API Documentation in the user forum, or in your GameDriver installation directory.
+For more information regarding new and updated API methods, refer to the API Documentation in the Support forum, or in your GameDriver installation directory.

 GameDriver is now available as a single .unitypackage for Windows, macOS and iOS targets.
 This one package provides everything needed to test your project.
 For updated installation instructions, refer to the Documentation section in the user forum.